ocadotechnology/kube-e2etestapp/README.md

 This application tests the features of Kubernetes periodically in order to collect data and highlight symptoms of underlying issues.

 Performance metrics are captured by each test using statsd to measure the effectiveness of the cluster and help highlight problems with it.
 See [Kubernetes Manifests](#kubernetes-manifests) for detail on how to deploy this.
+[Contributing](./CONTRIBUTING.md) includes a diagram of how this works under the hood and how people can contribute to this project.

 # Contents